CallMeAtomfried/singularity_v3/README.md

 ## Upcoming features

-- Moderation tools: mute, kick, ban, tempban, tickets <High priority> E.T.A. version b_0.3.1
+- Moderation tools: mute, kick, ban, tempban, tickets <High priority> E.T.A. version 0.5
-- Economy: Inventory, Shops, Transferring money, betting <medium priority> E.T.A. version b_0.3.2
+- Economy: Inventory, Shops, Transferring money, betting <medium priority> E.T.A. version 0.6
-- Fun: daily weekly and monthly guesses. <low priority> E.T.A. version b_0.3.3
+- Fun: daily weekly and monthly guesses. <low priority> E.T.A. unknown
-- detailed logs for all kinds of shenanigans you might want to have. <low-ish priority> E.T.A. b_0.4
+- detailed logs for all kinds of shenanigans you might want to have. <low-ish priority> E.T.A. unknown

-- Splitting the bot into multiple processes.
-Right now only I/O is handled separately.
 - Easier customisation E.T.A. b_0.4
 - Update notifier E.T.A. probably never

 ## Advanced users

 Welcome to the shadowlands.
-To use this stuff, you have to - and definietly should - go into the source code of the `main.js`.
+To use this stuff, you have to - and definietly should - go into the source code of the `admin.js`.
 I advise notepad++.
-In line 80, theres an array containing one long number.
+In line 9, theres an array called globalAdmins.
 Replace that number you see there with your own user id.
 IT MUST BE YOUR OWN!
 You can also add more, separated with commas, but do not forget this: each user whose ID is listed in this has full control over your bot far beyond just changing the prefix.
 Sadly, you kinda have to.
 Else `--rollout` doesnt work.
 If you dont plan on updating the bot via "official" releases, you dont have to.
 Maybe consider removing ME from the list, or dont, dont really care.
 It is perfectly possible to add new commands without ever touching the settings.
 Why?
 Well, most superadmin commands are pretty harmless.
 - `--rollout` simply applies all changes to the guildsettings template to the individual guild setting files.
 Preexisting settings are not touched.
 - `--blacklist` is a command with which you can prevent guilds from writing to the global markov model regardless of their setting.
 Simply do `--blacklist [add|remove] [guild_id]`
 - `--systeminfo` gives you broad info about the current condition of the system, CPU speeds, RAM usage.
+- `--restart` restarts the bot
+- `--reload reloads the commands, useful if you want to make changes to the code without downtime.
+It reads the commands from disk so it wont be instant, but it should not be noticable on a modern drive.`
 - `--eval` This is where the danger lies.`--eval` allows you to run any node compatible javascript code directly in chat.
 This feature exists for debugging or more detailed analysis.
 In the wrong hands however it can do actual damage.
 Best case scenario if someone with malicious intent gets access to the bot is they just shut it down.
 In theory however, it is even possible to change the code.
-Everything you can make node do in 1995 characters is possible with this.
+Everything you can make node do in 1993 characters is possible with this.
 Yes, it is a security risk, but it is manageable.
 Make sure you only add your own accounts and enable 2FA on all of them.